eramdam/friends-of-eggbug/README.md

 A simple tool to visualize your `find-your-friends.json` file from your [cohost](https://cohost.org) data export in a slightly nicer way.

-Doesn't look great at all on mobile, no clue how that would work, sorry.
-Might look okay on a tablet though.

 ## Features

 - Doesn't send any data anywhere, everything happens locally